Church Renovation Project - for Congregation and Community

 We are outside the area of the current Conservation Area Regeneration Scheme (CARS) so we do not qualify for grant assistance from that scheme.

-We have appointed an architect, LH Architecture, who has submitted plans to Argyll and Bute Council for necessary permissions for the renovations.
+We have appointed an architect, LH Architecture, and have been granted planning permission from Argyll and Bute Council.
 We are continuing to work to raise funds to enable to work to move forward.
+We are almost ready for the work to go out to tender.